 - Feeling very sad or withdrawn for more than two weeks (e.g., crying regularly, feeling fatigued, feeling unmotivated).

 What Can Parents Do to Help Their Kids?

 NAMI also encourages parents and other involved adults to seek help right away if they suspect that a child or teenager they love may be experiencing an urgent mental health crisis.
-It is important to do something, whether that is seeking emergency services, talking to your child’s pediatrician, obtaining a referral to a mental health specialist, working with your teenager’s school, or connecting with other families who are experiencing similar situations.
+It is important to do something, whether that is seeking emergency services, talking to your child’s pediatrician, obtaining a referral to a mental health specialist, working with your teenager’s school, implementing breathing exercises for kids, or connecting with other families who are experiencing similar situations.
 However, whether you believe that your child is developing a mental illness or not, it is so important to talk to them about mental health.
 Make sure your children and teens know that they can talk to you about anything, about nothing, and about everything.
 They need to know that they can come to you if they feel that their mental health is suffering.
 Be present, be involved, be available.

 How Can Children’s Bureau Help?

 Children’s Bureau is geared toward helping young children and their families find ways to decrease potential outbursts and violence in the home and to meet their mental health needs.
 Children’s Bureau provides a wide range of counseling for kids and child mental health services including: